microsoft/onnxruntime/docs/ReduceBinarySize.md

 ## More usage tips
 - By default, the trimming happens only on cpu execution provider, with --use_cuda it will also be applied to cuda;
-- If both are specified, operators referred from either argument will be kept active.
+- If both are specified, operators referred from either argument will be kept active;
-- The trimming script is located under toos/ci_build/, and could go solo as:
+- The script is located under toos/ci_build/, and could go solo as:
 ```
 python provider_rewriter.py --model_path d:\ReduceSize\models --file_path d:\ReduceSize\ops.json --ep_path d:\onnxruntime\onnxruntime\core\providers\cpu\cpu_execution_provider.cc
 ```